-1. How are students selected for admission to various courses?

-- c) Through interview

-- d) Entrance test and interview

-- e) Merit at the previous qualifying examination

-f) Any other (specify)

-(If more than one method is followed, kindly specify the weightages)
+1 TT 4 1 4 1 4 1 6 0 How are etudente t hattailas or admission to various COULTERS a) Through an entrance test developed by the institution $\boxtimes $ b)Common entrance test conducted by the University/Government ent 🗌 c) Through interview d) Entrance test and interview e) Merit at the previous qualifying examination # f) Any other (specify) ^ (If more than one method is followed, kindly specify the weight tages)

-As recommended by University of Mumbai for self-financing courses up to 2006-7.

-For all courses and self-financing courses post 2006-2007.

-^ In-house Junior College students are automatically granted admission for B.A. and B.Com. programmes according to University of Mumbai rules.
+- As recommended by University of Mumbai for self-financing courses up to 2006-7. - # For all courses and self-financing courses post 2006-2007. - ^ In-house Junior College students are automatically granted admission for B.A. and B.Com. programmes according to University of Mumbai rules.
 The remaining seats are filled in on merit.